 The tour is fully supported by Cycling Japan, which has previously led other BAC tours in Japan.
 Cycling Japan will supply our tour with two eight-passenger vans, and another guide who will cycle with our group.

-This tour will be starting a week after the finish of the Noto Peninsula and Japan Alps tour, which starts in Kanazawa on October 19 and ends in Gifu on October 30, 2021.
+This tour will be finishing a week before the start of the Noto Peninsula and Japan Alps tour, which starts in Kanazawa on May 28, 2023 and ends in Gifu on June 8th, 2023..

 For a day by day itinerary, click on this link: Kyushu